What is Vegetarianism?: Background

 Reverend Professor John Eyton Bickersteth Mayor, born in Baddegama, Ceylon, in 1825, was an English scholar and writer.
 Mayor became a strict vegetarian and teetotaller.
 He was also librarian and a professor at the University of Cambridge, and as noted in Cassell's Family Magazine, a "well-known classical scholar."

-At thirteen years old, Moore had eschewed all animal products for a whole Lent.
+At thirteen years old, Mayor had eschewed all animal products for a whole Lent.
 He later returned to a mixed diet of vegetables and meat.
 He did, however, experiment with rationing foods, and researched the problems with tea drinking.
 Approximately two decades later, he listed several reasons, which he would repeat to friends, upon his changing to a strictly vegetable diet.
 Some of these reasons were, that "ten of us can live where one flesh-eater pure and simple must starve," because "homo sapiens are closest to fruit-eating apes rather than flesh-eating beasts of prey," and that "fruit and seeds uproot the drink crave."
 He also noted that he has derived inspiration for this diet from the "sages [of] earlier epochs," such as Pythagoras, Socrates, Plato, Epicurus, Masinissa, Plutarch, Seneca, Musonius, Clement, Chrysostom, Bernard, Cyrus, Decius, Fabricicuis, and General Gordon.

 Mayor became a member of the Vegetarian Society in 1881, and as British academic Hugh Fraser Stewart writes, "to its great advantage and his own."
 He became the President of the Vegetarian Society in 1883.
 Many of Mayor's vegetarian writings were published in the book, Plain Living and High Thinking in 1897.
 Mayor died in 1910, in Cambridge.